 Linda Stiber Morenus

-hat auf dem Gebiet der Kunstwissenschaft promoviert.
+hat auf dem Gebiet der Kunstwissenschaft promoviert

 Titel der Dissertation: „Chiaroscuro Woodcut Printing in 16th- and 17th-century Italy: Technique in Relation to Artistic Style“

-Drawing primarily on the collections of Italian chiaroscuro woodcuts at the Library of Congress, National Gallery of Art, Boston Museum of Fine Arts, and British Museum, the author has researched the printing techniques and colored inks used for these 16th- and 17th-century prints.
-She has devised a systematic methodology for the physical description of chiaroscuro prints based on the characterization of the inks (color, viscosity, etc.) and how they interact with the papers on which they are printed as well as the manner of their printing (order in which the blocks were successively printed, wet ink on top of dry ink, etc.).
-This methodology was developed from information gained through the examination of Italian chiaroscuro woodcuts with a binocular microscope, as well as experimentation with making model chiaroscuro prints and the comparison of these re-creations to the historic originals.
-The 30 re-creations, made using 10 inks based on historical recipes and by varying different aspects of the printing process, offered valuable insights into the connections between technical approach and the appearance of the final print which could not have been gained in any other way.
+Drawing on international collections of Italian chiaroscuro woodcuts, such as at the Library of Congress, National Gallery of Art, Museum of Fine Arts, Boston, and British Museum, the author researched the printing techniques and colored inks used for these 16th- to 17th-century prints.
+She has devised a systematic methodology for the physical, chemical, and optical description of chiaroscuro prints based on the characterization of the inks (pigment composition, color, viscosity, etc.) and how they interact with the papers on which they are printed, as well as the manner of their printing (order in which the blocks were successively printed, wet ink on top of dry ink, apparent moisture of the paper support at time of printing, etc.).